SuperWhiteNoise/cmdrSearchLimpetv2/readme.md

 - Abstracted functions to keep main entry point as clean as possible
 - Improved / simplified logging
 - Improved help command - !h
+- Added limpet 'comebacks' as per v1, with some additions

 ### New Features
 - Avatars.
 See INARA section for details.